chronopsychiatry/www/Publications.md

 ---
-title: Chronopsychiatry publications
+title: Our publications
 ---

-# Our selected publications

-Selected examples of our public outcomes.
+## Selected examples of our public outcomes.

 -  Effects of depression on employment and social outcomes: a Mendelian randomisation study
 22 Mar 2022 In: Journal of Epidemiology & Community Health, pp. jech-2021-218074